Diriyah ePrix: Circuit

-The race is held at the Riyadh Street Circuit in Diriyah, a town in Saudi Arabia located on the north-western outskirts of the capital, Riyadh.
+The race was held at the Riyadh Street Circuit in Diriyah, a town in Saudi Arabia located on the north-western outskirts of the capital, Riyadh.
 The track is 2.495 km in length and features 21 turns.
 This configuration was used for the 2018 and 2019 editions of the ePrix, with minor modifications being made for the 2021 edition.